Tell me more about the Community Solutions team.

 Is my community ready to participate?

-You'll need four things to be successful.
+You'll need five things to be successful.

 A clear, community-wide goal to end homelessness for veterans and/or individuals experiencing chronic homelessness.
-If you don't have this shared will for change yet, we'll start there.

 Someone to drive your team forward.
 This person doesn’t have to be formally in charge, but they’ll need to accept responsibility for convening meetings, getting the right people to the table, and driving your broader team of leaders forward.
 If no one is in this role yet in your community, we’ll help you figure out who it should be.